BREAKING: Crews responding to wildfire burning near Trail hospital - Grand Forks Gazette

 BC Wildfire Service has confirmed the fire broke out Tuesday afternoon and is currently .8 hectares in size.

-“We have resources en route to the scene, that comprise of 25 personell,” Justin Hunse told Black Press Media, which includes “one initial attack crew, one unit crew and one officer.”
+“We have resources en route to the scene, that comprise of 25 personnel,” Justin Hunse told Black Press Media, which includes “one initial attack crew, one unit crew and one officer.”

-The ground crews, which include the local fire department, are being supported by two helicopters and one group of air tankers.
+The ground crews, which include the local fire department, are being supported by two helicopters and four air tankers.

 Video sent in by a Trail Times reader Karla Kratky shows heavy smoke on the hillside.